saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="c3.7"></a> 3.7 Using blank lines

 Reduce unnecessary blank lines and maintain a compact code size.
 By reducing unnecessary blank lines, you can display more code on one screen, which improves code readability.
-- Blank lines should separate content based on relevance and should be placed between groups of fields, constructors, methods, nested classes, `init` blocks, and objects (see [Rule 3.1.2](#r3.1.2)).
+- Blank lines should separate content based on relevance and should be placed between groups of fields, constructors, methods, nested classes, `init` blocks, and objects (see [3.1.2](#r3.1.2)).
 - Do not use more than one line inside methods, type definitions, and initialization expressions.
 - Generally, do not use more than two consecutive blank lines in a row.
 - Do not put newlines in the beginning or end of code blocks with curly braces.